RikhiSingh/ecommerceCMS/ecommerce-admin/README.md

 19. react-tables,
 20. date-fns

-cuurently starts fro root and does validation on success goes to dashboard then storeId then its layout
+The app starts from from root and does validation on success goes to dashboard then storeId then its layout and works comparatively same

 after clearing db npx prisma generate npx prisma db push